pivotalsoftware/dsmlatmov/README.md

 ```
 dsmiot [master●●] cf bind-service latmovcf latmovcreds
 ```
 The app should now be accessible on your PCF instance.
-In our case, at [https://latmovcf.pcf1-rdu.nasa.pivotal.io/](https://latmovcf.pcf1-rdu.nasa.pivotal.io/)